-This is something that’s on my wishlist for next year!
-One of my favorites that gets fantastic reviews is this raised bed garden kit and it’s less than $75!
+This is something that’s on my wish list for next year!
+One of my favorites that gets fantastic reviews is this raised bed garden kit!

 I think most of us get overwhelmed at the thought of gardening for food.
 You don’t need to live on acres of rolling farmland to produce some delicious food from a garden.
 There are so many options from container vegetable gardening, raised beds, and even simple DIY Herb Gardens.